 - Plomley, M. J. The Tasmanian Aborigines.
 1993.

 - Tasmanian Museum and Art Gallery. https://www.tmag.tas.gov.au/ Retrieved May 19, 2013.

 - The Age, May 2002. http://www.theage.com.au/articles/2002/05/29/1022569791663.html Retreived May 20, 2012.

 - The Age, May 1, 2012.
 The Forgotten Conflict.
 Retrieved May 20, 2012. http://www.theage.com.au/opinion/politics/the-forgotten-conflict-20120430-1xtuo.html

 - The Genographic Project - Human Migration, Population Genetics, Maps, DNA - National Geographic

-- Turnbull, Olive.
-Black War; The Extermination of the Tasmanian Aborigines.
+- Turnbull, O. Black War; The Extermination of the Tasmanian Aborigines.
 1966.